This SwimRun Is set in the magnificent landscape of Oxfordshire.

 Safety is our utmost concern.
 We have safety kayakers paddling with you along the length of the course and we have spotters on the shore.
 We also have medics at the event should you require any medical attention.

 We hope that everyone will have trained enough to complete the full length of the course.
 However we do realise that this may be the first time some participants have swum this distance in a river and we will have support boats nearby should you experience any difficulties.
 There will also be exit points along the course.

 The water will be tested to environmental safety standards before the swim.
-In 2015 the water test passed with a “high” cleanliness rating.
+Since 2015 all water tests have passed with a “high” cleanliness rating.

 The water temperature will very much depend on weather conditions leading up to the event.
-In September 2015 the water temperature was 15 degrees centigrade.
+Water temperatures vary between 15 - 18 degrees centigrade.